Provision a VPC

 At least two IP addresses per worker to perform at zero-downtime.

-The safe rule of thumb for deciding the size of your VPC subnet is "10 times the maximum number of expected apps to deploy in the VPC".
+The safe rule of thumb for deciding the size of your Anypoint VPC subnet is to calculate 10 times the maximum number of expected apps to deploy in the VPC.

-As an organization administrator, you can create a VPC and share it with any business group within your main organization.
+As an organization administrator, you can create an Anypoint VPC and share it with any business group within your main organization.

-However, once the VPC is inherited by a business group, only the administrator of said business group can operate the VPC.
-For example, a CloudHub organization administrator or a Business Group Owner can create or update an existing VPC (owned or inherited) to make it the default for either the region, the environments or both.
+However, once the Anypoint VPC is inherited by a business group, only the administrator of said business group can operate the Anypoint VPC.
+For example, an Anypoint organization administrator or a business group owner can create or update an existing Anypoint VPC (owned or inherited) to make it the default for either the region, the environment, or both.

-However, if such association already exists, it’s overwritten by the requested VPC.
+However, if such an association already exists, it’s overwritten by the requested Anypoint VPC.

-If no business group association is specified, or if your organization does not have any business group, the VPC ownership remains associated with the main organization.
-The organization under which the VPC is created is the VPC Owner and this organization’s administrator is the only one who can share the VPC.
+If no business group association is specified, or if your organization does not have any business groups, the Anypoint VPC ownership remains associated with the main organization.
+The organization under which the Anypoint VPC is created is the VPC owner and this organization’s administrator is the only one who can share the Anypoint VPC.

-You cannot share a VPC created by a business group with another one of higher hierarchy.
+You cannot share an Anypoint VPC created by a business group with another business group that is higher in the hierarchy.

-It’s recommended to create your VPC in your master organization, and to share it with the other business groups.
+It is recommended that you create your Anypoint VPC in your master organization, and share it with the other business groups.

-You can create your VPC inside any of the available CloudHub regions.
+You can create your Anypoint VPC inside any of the available CloudHub regions.

-However, if you are peering with your private AWS VPC, you need to create your CloudHub VPC in the same AWS region.
+However, if you are peering with your private AWS VPC, you need to create your Anypoint VPC in the same AWS region.